 Artist's Favorite Rousseau Mouthpieces

-American saxophonist, Nathan Mertens (he/him) currently serves as the Teaching Assistant Professor of Saxophone at the University of Arkansas.
-As an active soloist and chamber musician, he has performed recitals in Japan, South Korea, Thailand, Croatia, Bolivia, the United Kingdom, and throughout the United States.
+US-based saxophonist, Nathan Mertens (he/him) currently serves as Assistant Professor of Saxophone at the University of Colorado Boulder.
+As an active soloist and chamber musician, he has performed recitals in Japan, South Korea, Taiwan, Thailand, Bolivia, the United Kingdom, and throughout the United States.
 He has performed as a soloist with orchestras including the Busan Philharmonic Orchestra, Hastings Symphony Orchestra, The University of Texas Symphony Orchestra, and the University of Arkansas Saxophone Ensemble.
 Mertens’ orchestral experience includes performances with the San Antonio Symphony and the Omaha Symphony.
 In competition, he was awarded Third Prize in the 14th Kurashiki International Saxophone Competition, Second Grand Prize in the North International Music Competition in Sweden, and has been a finalist for many national competitions.

 Previously, Mertens lived in Tokyo, Japan as a Monbukagakusho Research Scholarship recipient with the Japanese Ministry of Education, Culture, Sports, Science, and Technology.
 As such, Mertens was the first American Saxophonist to formally study in Japan.
 Realizing that awareness and access to Japanese music were lacking in the West, Mertens created the Japanese Saxophone Database, a resource to connect the rest of the world with all things saxophone in Japan.
 While in Tokyo, he performed with the Kunitachi Saxophone Ensemble, the Japan Saxophone Orchestra, Marie Kikuchi, and Emi Kondo.